Deep Voodoo: How Trey Parker and Matt Stone Built Hollywood's Most Ethical AI Studio

 The Consent Policy

 Deep Voodoo refuses all jobs without proper licensing and performer authorization.
 "It's very inappropriate to be taking and making use of someone's likeness without their permission", Beyzaee told The Hollywood Reporter.
-The policy is not a legal hedge.
-It is the business model.
+The policy is a business model, not a legal hedge.

 The studio received $20 million in funding led by Connect Ventures, the joint partnership between CAA and NEA.
 That investment, from Hollywood's largest talent agency, signaled industry trust in the consent approach from the company's founding.
 Matt Stone has described the studio's AI work in practical terms: "It means maybe the show's better".